Uganda eases internet shutdown imposed over election - RFI

 Social media access remained patchy in the capital Kampala, where millions of internet users have been unable to send emails, search the web, or use Facebook, WhatsApp and other communication platforms for the better part of a week.

-NetBlocks, a non-government organisation that tracks internet shutdowns, said network data showed a rise in connectivity in Uganda to 37 percent after all but core infrastructure, regulatory and government networks were switched off.
+NetBlocks, a non-governmental organisation that tracks internet shutdowns, said network data showed a rise in connectivity in Uganda to 37 percent after all but core infrastructure, regulatory and government networks were switched off.

 "This suggests that Uganda's election shutdown, or at least the procedure under which it was implemented, was planned some time in advance.
 This has been one of the more orderly nation-scale network blackouts we've tracked," NetBlocks told AFP.